cybertraining-dsc/cybertraining-dsc.github.io/README.md

 To keep up to date with other peoples changes you **MUST** often do a git pull and if you see a conflict you need to resolve this.
-Thus it is pest to communicate with the development team in aces you need to do larger cahnges or have the risk that others work in pararlel.
+Thus it is best to communicate with the development team in aces you need to do larger changes or have the risk that others work in parallel.

 ## Add a submodule